Political repression in the Soviet Union: Post-Stalin era (1953–1991)

 After Stalin's death, the suppression of dissent was dramatically reduced and it also took new forms.
 The internal critics of the system were convicted of anti-Soviet agitation, anti-Soviet slander, or they were accused of being "social parasites".
 Other critics were accused of being mentally ill, they were accused of having sluggish schizophrenia and incarcerated in "psikhushkas", i.e. mental hospitals which were used as prisons by the Soviet authorities.
 A number of notable dissidents, including Aleksandr Solzhenitsyn, Vladimir Bukovsky, and Andrei Sakharov, were sent to internal or external exile.

+The armed forces of the Soviet Union were also used for the repression of political unrest in countries of the Warsaw Pact, as for example during the Hungarian Uprising of 1956 and the Prague Spring of 1968.